nicolasgomez1/LastChaos-Launcher/README.md

 * ```-resetsettings``` (Desc: Reset "Run On Startup" and "StartGameAfterUpdate")
 * ```-installdependencies``` (Desc: Force installation of "VCRedist C++ 2010" and "DirectX 9.0c")
 * ```-createlist="<path>"``` (Desc: Create File Check List Without Window) (Example -createlist="C:\MyClientFolder")
-   Note: Note that it will not exclude any files, you will have to remove all the files from the launcher yourself (This will change in later versions)

 # Folder Structure on Server
 	Host